 In fact, the Epsilon study showed respondents liked the idea of receiving personalized offers (including receiving coupons based on location and customized communications) from companies squeezed by digital disruption, including:

 Meanwhile, massively successful brands like Amazon, Google, Facebook and Netflix have continued to lead the way when it comes to evolving conventional approaches to one-to-one marketing.
 These cutting-edge companies manage thousands or even millions of interactions with customers every day.
-They understand the power of personalization to create a strong base of loyal, engaged and happy customers.
+They understand the power of personalization to create strong customer relationships.

 While all marketers know the basics of one-to-one marketing, they can learn valuable lessons from companies that are taking rudimentary personalization experiences (such as adding a customer’s name to an email subject line) to the next level.